DanielWilliamClarke/DanielWilliamClarke/README.md

 - 🔥 Buy some hot sauce from me or come see me at a market [thesauceforge.com](https://thesauceforge.com/)
 - 🧳 My Career so far: [Linkedin](https://www.linkedin.com/in/danielclarkesoftwareengineer/)
 - ⚡️ Focusing on building rock solid async distributed systems and engaging user experiences,
-- 📩 Ask me about: Growing Chilis, fermentation and being a Dad
+- 📩 Ask me about: Building Gunpla, Growing Chilis, fermentation and being a Dad